Just-Jia/ccNet/README.md

 ## Usage

-For the usage of *ccnet*, please refer to example, where we introduce the relevant analysis steps, including visualization, clustering, pseudotime ordering, finding trajectory-associated genes, etc.
+For the usage of *ccnet*, please refer to the [example](example/example_guo2010.ipynb), where we introduce the relevant analysis steps, including visualization, clustering, pseudotime ordering, finding trajectory-associated genes, etc.

 ## Contribute